w-yeehong/tp/docs/UserGuide.md

         <br />
        <i>Figure 60.
 Navigation to Tasks tab</i>
     </p>
-1. Using the example,  key in the command into the command box as shown below.
+1. Using the example,  key in the command into the Command Box as shown below.
     <p align="center">
         <img src="images/ug/searchtaskcommand.PNG" width="700" height="150">
         <br />
        <i>Figure 61. <code>searchtask</code> command in Command Box</i>
     </p>
-1. Press `enter` to run the command.
+1. Press Enter to run the command.
 1. With reference to Figure 62, the result box displays the message, "Tasks before the due date found.".
 1. Now you can find tasks before and including 12 January 2021 0000 can now be found in the list of tasks in Covigent.
     <p align="center">